Conference: Reports Of Shots Fired On Ben Taub Hospital’s 2nd Floor In Houston

 According to the Twitter account of Chief Art Acevedo, no victims have been located as of this writing, and no shooter has been located inside the Houston hospital as of this time.
 Those inside Ben Taub Hospital said they were told to evacuate, if possible, without using elevators.
 The latest live news videos report that part of Ben Taub Hospital is still on lockdown.
 Patients on stretchers and even critically ill people were evacuated outside of the hospital, with the patients being moved to shaded parts of the outdoor area.

-With reports of shots fired, there have not yet been any publicly released information about any witnesses seeing a shooter nor giving a description.
+With reports of shots fired, there have not yet been any publicly released information about any witnesses seeing a shooter or giving a description.
 There was a traffic alert issued, but it was not related to the shooting at Ben Taub Hospital.

 Update: A white male, bald, of unknown age is the description of the suspect.

-On Twitter, lots of updates about Ben Taub Hospital are flowing into the social networking site, with folks worried about their friends, loved ones and coworkers at the hospital.
-Baylor College of Medicine was also placed on lockdown, located in the Texas Medical Center in Houston, was also placed on lockdown until more information about the situation was revealed.
+On Twitter, lots of updates about Ben Taub Hospital are flowing into the social networking site, with folks worried about their friends, loved ones, and coworkers at the hospital.
+Baylor College of Medicine, located in the Texas Medical Center in Houston, was also placed on lockdown until more information about the situation was revealed.

-The Houston Police Chief updated the media with news that at least three floors of Ben Taub Hospital had been searched, with a thorough search still going on.
-According to Fox 26, an Harris County off-duty deputy officer reported spotting a man with a gun inside Ben Taub Hospital, however, at this point, there are still plenty of locked doors at Ben Taub Hospital with employees hiding as police come through and clear the hospital building.
+The Houston Police Chief updated the media with news that at least three floors of Ben Taub Hospital had been searched, with a thorough search still ongoing.
+According to Fox 26, an off-duty Harris County deputy officer reported spotting a man with a gun inside Ben Taub Hospital.
+However, at this point, there are still plenty of locked doors at Ben Taub Hospital, with employees hiding as police come through and clear the hospital building.

 Some of the sources from Fox 26 are high-ranking officials who believed there were not actually any shots fired, but potentially only the sighting of the man with the gun.
 There was plenty of focus on the second floor of Ben Taub Hospital, even with no injuries reported, as people tried to figure out the safest and best evacuation routes prior to the hospital being given the all-clear by police.

 Chief Acevedo updated the public via a press conference that stated there were multiple reports of a person with a gun or an active shooter at Ben Taub Hospital that came into the Houston Police Department.
-The authorities searched the basement and all floors, and are currently searching security cameras to find any evidence of an actual shooting.
+Authorities searched the basement and all floors, and are currently searching security cameras to find any evidence of an actual shooting.

 UPDATE @houstonpolice chief: all patients, staff safe after reports of shots fired at Ben Taub Hospital WATCH LIVE: https://t.co/2OOiZUYhE2 pic.twitter.com/7z6A2dNcTI